-1 software upgrades across its operations.
-Information & Technology The project focuses on the purchase of information technology equipment such as servers, switches and battery backup systems, desktop replacements.
+Project Management & Administration This project allows the Agency to capitalize project management costs from third party contractors.
+Funding will be used when individual project costs do not allow for project management or do not have the budget to support project management.
 Project is ongoing.
+584,600 Software Expansion This project would facilitate the Agency's need for software upgrades across its operations.
+Project not started.
+600,000 Information & Technology The project focuses on the purchase of information technology equipment such as servers, switches and battery backup systems, desktop replacements.
+Project is ongoing.
 694,789 Transit Asset Management This project will allow the purchase of an asset management tool for the Maintenance Department.
 Team is actively working with vendor to launch the software.
 Training is being conducted in April and initial go-live is scheduled for May 2024.
 230,963 Access Control Surveillance This project will allow the procurement and installation of new access control systems around the Agency.
 Work has begun and the project is anticipated to be closed by the end of the second quarter of calendar year 2024.
-106,458 Safety Projects This project will be allow the Agency to improve overall safety of its facilities by enhancing the perimeter fence, gates and surveillance.
+106,458 Safety Projects This project will allow the Agency to improve the overall safety of its facilities by enhancing the perimeter fence, gates and surveillance.
 Project not started.
-200,000 Real Time Surveillance System This project is to add real time video surveillance to all Agency support vehicles.
+200,000 Real Time Surveillance System This project will add real- time video surveillance to all Agency support vehicles.
 Project not started.
+90,000

-90,000 Timekeeping Software Integration This project is to replace an existing timekeeping interface between two software systems within the Agency.
+Timekeeping Software Integration This project replaces an existing timekeeping interface between two software systems within the Agency.
 Project has been completed.
-82,374 Safety Enhancement s This project will be allow the Agency to improve overall safety of its facilities by enhancing the perimeter fence, gates and surveillance.
+82,374 Safety Enhancements This project will allow the Agency to improve overall safety of its facilities by enhancing the perimeter fence, gates and surveillance.
 Project not started.
-60,000 Grand Total ¢ Granu Total \$ 112,655,579
+60,000 Grand Total \$ 112,655,579